Carl Richard Jacobi: 1970s and 1980s

 In 1972, Arkham House published Jacobi's third collection of weird fiction, Disclosures in Scarlet.
-Don Herron, writing in Jack Sullivan's Penguin Encyclopedia of Horror and the Supernatural, calls Jacobi's 1972 story "The Unpleasantness at Carver House" his masterpiece - "a ghoulish tale of horror and madness that may rank with the best work of Robert Aickman and Walter de la Mare in its brilliant use of suggestion.
+Don Herron, writing in Jack Sullivan's Penguin Encyclopedia of Horror and the Supernatural, calls Jacobi's 1972 story "The Unpleasantness at Carver House" his masterpiece – "a ghoulish tale of horror and madness that may rank with the best work of Robert Aickman and Walter de la Mare in its brilliant use of suggestion.
 A feeling of unease pervades the story, and its many macabre implications prey on the imagination long after the last sentence is read."

 In 1973, Jacobi attended the science-fiction convention Torcon II 31st World Science Fiction Convention, held in Canada, having been persuaded to attend by literary agent Kirby McCauley.
 There he met such figures as J. Vernon Shea and Robert Bloch.
 In the same year, Etchings and Odysseys magazine was launched in Minneapolis by Kirby McCauley, John Koblas, Eric Carlson, Joe West and others.
 Jacobi attended the launch, along with Mary Elizabeth Counselman, who had frequently appeared in the pages of the same magazines as Jacobi.
-Jacobi also met E. Hoffman Price (visiting from the West) at both Donald Wandrei's home and at Etchings and Odysseys 'headquarters'.
+Jacobi also met E. Hoffmann Price (visiting from the West) at both Donald Wandrei's home and at Etchings and Odysseys 'headquarters'.
 Koblas had come to know Jacobi much earlier, and received encouraging criticism from Jacobi on his manuscripts.
 Jacobi also came much in contact with poet and novelist Richard L. Tierney, a Twin Cities resident for nine years during the 1970s.
 During this period, however, Jacobi had suffered a stroke which left one side of his body paralysed and gave him a speech impediment.

 1980 saw a collection of Jacobi's stories published in French, under the title Les ecarlates.
 In 1989 appeared a collection of all-reprint adventure stories from the pulps, East of Samarinda.
 In the late 1980s, Robert M. Price's Cryptic Publications published a number of obscure Jacobi stories in such magazines as Astro-Adventures, Pulp Stories, Pulse-Pounding Adventure Stories and Shudder Stories.

 Jacobi continued to write macabre stories in the 1970s and 1980s.
 Many are collected in his final volume, The Smoke of the Snake (1994).
 His last published story, "A Quire of Foolscap" (Whispers, Oct 1987) contains an in-joke: an unfaithful wife and her lover check into a motel "out on Carcosa", an obvious reference to both Ambrose Bierce's "An Inhabitant of Carcosa" and Robert W. Chambers' The King in Yellow, as well as affectionate praise for Karl Edward Wagner's newly established publishing firm (see Carcosa).

 Later life and death

 Debilitating illness crippled Jacobi during the final half-decade of his life, although his literary agent and biographer R. Dixon Smith did much to alleviate his various afflictions.

-Jacobi died at St Louis Park, Minnesota on 25 August 1997.
+Jacobi died at St Louis Park, Minnesota on August 25, 1997.

-A memorial for him was held at the Arcana (convention) 27, Sept 26-28, 1997 at the Holiday Inn Express Bandana Square, Minneapolis.
+A memorial for him was held at the Arcana (convention) 27, Sept 26–28, 1997 at the Holiday Inn Express Bandana Square, Minneapolis.